ben-from-earth/MegsComfortCreations/README.md

 This is a website built with Vite + React for the Etsy Shop Meg's Comfort Creations

-You can reach the site here:
+You can reach the site here: (Current WIP)

 Or visit the Etsy shop directly here (not recommended after website deployment): https://www.etsy.com/shop/megscomfortcreations